Your Compeer Office

 • Sturdy multi-tool (to keep with you at all times)

-McGlothlen has another sage piece of advice regarding hand tools.
+McGlothlen offers another sage piece of advice regarding hand tools.
 Try to purchase equipment that comes with a physical warranty card.
-Save that card, stapled to the purchase receipt, and keep it somewhere it won’t get lost.
-Agriculture equipment gets worked exceptionally hard, meaning you will more than likely end up having to replace tools under warranty at some point.
+Save that card, stapled to the purchase receipt, and keep it somewhere secure.
+Agriculture equipment endures exceptionally hard work, meaning you will likely need to replace tools under warranty at some point.

 Garden tools and equipment

-Finally having the space for a robust garden is one of the most attractive parts of owning a hobby farm.
-Not only does it lead to delicious results, it’s easy to get the hang of even if you’re an absolute beginner.
-The key equipment for gardening is fairly straightforward, and includes:
+Owning a hobby farm finally provides the space for a robust garden, one of the most attractive perks.
+Not only does gardening lead to delicious results, but even absolute beginners can quickly get the hang of it.
+The key gardening equipment is fairly straightforward and includes:

 • Digging tools (both flat and pointed spades and a shovel)